Neosperience/TJBinder/README.md

 `TJBinder` works excellently also with table views and collection views.
 You need to specify the data objects for the cell and the bindings of the UI elements of the cell.
 You can find more details in the example application on how to utilize these classes together with `TJBinder`.

-**Data objects updating over time**

-Sometimes your data objects might update their contents over time.
-They can represent the GPS coordinate of the device or you might want to implement a counter or a clock.
-Once your bindings between your view objects and the data object are correctly configured, `TJBinder` will automatically update your view when the data objects change.

 Defining bindings
 -----------------